 Groomers may rely on mobile phones, social media and the internet to interact with children in inappropriate ways and will often ask the child to keep their relationship a secret.
 The grooming process may continue for months before the offender arranges a physical meeting.

 More information can be found here:

-Staff and Governors working in school
+Staff, Governors and Volunteers in school

 Please click on the links below to read official documentation relating to the conduct of staff and Governors in school.

 Ofsted review and recommendations following review of sexual abuse in schools and colleges

 County Lines is where illegal drugs are transported from one area to another, often across police and local authority boundaries (although not exclusively), usually by children or vulnerable people who are coerced into it by gangs.
 The ‘County Line’ is the mobile phone line used to take the orders of drugs.
 Importing areas (areas where the drugs are taken to) are reporting increased levels of violence and weapons-related crimes as a result of this trend.
 Please click on the link below for more information.